haykshahbazyan99/Capstone-Project/README.md

 Go to "BinPacking" class in the soucre folder and run the main method.
 The output is going to be in a simple text file.
 This is done for testing and visualising the output via Phthon script.

 Moreover.
-There are already 5 special cases for this program written in that same class.
+There are already 5 special test cases written for this program in that same class.
 If you want test your own case, make a subclass and import the data with the same shablon as prepared subclasses: that is create and detemine bin dimensions like the following

        bin.setSide1(new Side(220, Side.Orientation.WIDTH));
        bin.setSide2(new Side(160, Side.Orientation.HEIGHT));
        bin.setSide3(new Side(100, Side.Orientation.LENGTH));

 then fix number of item/boxes you want to pack, then fix the dimensions and traverse through it.

 The following method will run the program